 Veiltail, ‘pet store’ tails, droop like scarves.
 If you were to extend the fish’s lateral line, the tail would not be symmetrical about it.
 This tail is not show-able and not desirable anymore except for pets.

 Delta tails, which have sprung up to replace the veiltail, just means a symmetrical tail over the lateral line.
 They fan out in a rough triangle, much like an overhead view of a river delta.
 The tails are usually stronger and less droopy than the veils.

 A subset of the delta is the “half-moon”.
 This is a delta tail with a tail so large that it is a full 180 degrees when flared.
 These are very rare and usually only one or two a generation arise.
 “Half-suns” are the result of crowntail/halfmoon genes, with a full 180 spread and the extended rays.

 combtail is where each single ray extends slightly behind the fin membrane, creating a scalloped look.
 Also going out of fashion. (bad art to follow displays what the edges of the fin look like.

 FROM the combtail, however, evolved the crowntail.
 The rays—which usually branch at least once and are stiffer, present a look like a circlet or crown.
 The rays extend further from the membrane than with a crowntail.
 This is one of the most ‘in’ fins right now.
 Breeders are working on ‘triple’ and ‘quadruple’ ray, which is when that many branches are exiting together before the bit of membrane.
 With more rays, there evolve smaller scallops between ray pairs.

-*****Information provided from IBC, DarkMoon17, Hester, Google, Betta Blogging, Thailand Animal Research, WorldBettas.
-Golden Betta Thailand, Non-of this info is copyright and can be copied and shared or edited as you see fit all you like.
+*****Information provided from IBC (older info), DarkMoon17, Hester, Google, Betta Blogging, Thailand Animal Research, WorldBettas.
+Golden Betta Thailand, non-of this info is copyright and can be freely copied edited and shared as anyone would like.
 This is simple public info great betta breeders have given the world.